IESMHSMR/proyectoawx/roles/infra/README.md

-JuanPe - ansible role: ROLES/INFRA
+JuanPe - ansible role: INFRA
 =========

 A brief description of the role goes here.